 Shabibi Sheep Workshop was founded in 2015 by Sharon O.W.
 Yeung and Vincent C.Y.
 Woo.

-This is a Hong Kong brand which focuses on crafting fair faced concrete products.
+This is a Hong Kong brand which focuses on concrete creations.

-Sharon and Vincent design the products, build the prototypes and craft the molds, then they create the final piece.
+Sharon and Vincent create art pieces, design the products, build the prototypes and make the molds, then they create the final piece.

-Everything is done here in the workshop by the 2 of them.
+Everything is done here in the workshop by the two of them.

 Shabibi, is made up of two parts; Sharon & habibi.
-Sharon, one of the co-founders and she loves the culture of middle-east after having a vacation trip to Iran in year 2000.
+Sharon, one of the founders and she loves the culture of middle-east after having a vacation trip to Iran in year 2000.
 “Habibi” is Arabic/Hebrew means “my dear, my beloved”.
-So Vincent, the other co-founder, combined the two and called his beloved one Shabibi.
+So Vincent, the other founder, combined the two and called his beloved one Shabibi.

 Sheep, actually we do not have any religious belief whilst most people would think it’s religion related.
 The Cantonese pronunciation of the word “Sheep” is the same as the family name of Sharon and hence the word “Sheep”.

-Workshop, indicates that every piece of creation is handcrafted by the two of us and it’s not only a shop which sells products.
+Workshop, indicates that every piece of creation is handcrafted by the two and it’s not only a shop which sells products.

 Since then, Shabibi Sheep Workshop is not only a tiny private place of Sharon’s.
 It becomes a real brand of Sharon & Vincent’s.
 From design to mold making, concrete casting and sanding are all done by the two of them.
 One very important element of the brand is that they focus on fair faced concrete creations.
 Fair faced concrete is a concrete surface that on completion of the forming process, requires no further treatment other than curing.
 No painting or patching to cover up any defects is allowed.
 So the technique and perfect control in mixing, pouring and curing is the key to achieve a piece of quality fair faced concrete.

-Shabibi Sheep Workshop started selling to overseas through online selling platform in 2016 and after about half a year, they began to attend different local weekend markets and have consignment partners in Hong Kong and Macau.
+Shabibi Sheep Workshop started selling to overseas through online selling platform and after about half a year, they began to attend different local weekend markets and had consignment partners in Hong Kong and Macau.
 Vincent decided to devote himself to this so he closed down his own business.
 First, a website was created.
-Then, a new place was rented as the studio which is part showroom and part workshop.
-Near the end of 2016, Shabibi Sheep Workshop started to organize workshops and get invited to different events.
+Then, a new place was rented as the studio which was part showroom and part workshop.
+Near the end of 2016, Shabibi Sheep Workshop started to organize workshops and got invited to different events.
 Their creation style expanded from plain grey color to marble pattern by using white and grey cement.
 They want people to realize that artistic feel and practicality can co-exist.

-Year 2017 is an important milestone for Shabibi Sheep Workshop.
-Shabibi Sheep Workshop were invited by the Eslite Bookstore and held a 3-month popup store (May to July) at their shop so Sharon became a full time at Shabibi Sheep Workshop too.
+Year 2017 was an important milestone for Shabibi Sheep Workshop.
+Shabibi Sheep Workshop was invited by the Eslite Bookstore and held a 3-month popup store (May to July) at their shop so Sharon became a full timer at Shabibi Sheep Workshop too.
 Then after 2 months of slightly resting, Shabibi Sheep Workshop once again held a 3-month popup store at Eslite Bookstore.
-Shabibi Sheep Workshop were interviewed by different TV channels, magazines and newspapers throughout the year.
+Shabibi Sheep Workshop was interviewed by different TV channels, magazines and newspapers throughout the year.

 And there were a few breakthroughs about their creations too.
-Shabibi Sheep Workshop combine dried branches with concrete and became an elegant home décor (the dried branches are from the Chinese New Year shopping so the branches are actually being upcycled).
-Besides, combining resin with concrete to make the art piece is their very popular underwater world collection.
+Shabibi Sheep Workshop combines dried branches with concrete and became an elegant home décor (the dried branches are from the Chinese New Year shopping so the branches are actually being upcycled).
+Besides, combining resin with concrete to make art pieces which is their very popular the ocean collection.
 Shabibi Sheep Workshop still focus on fair faced concrete even though different elements were introduced and combined.
-These materials are not added to the concrete mixture to alter the characteristics of concrete hence the original and unique texture of concrete are being preserved.
+These materials are not added to the concrete mixture to alter the characteristics of concrete, hence the original and unique texture of concrete are being preserved.

-A series of larger creations were created in year 2018, such as a 70cm tall planter set which weighs 35kg and a 50cm tall coffee table.
+A series of larger creations were created in year 2018, such as a 70cm tall planter set which weighs 35kg and a 44cm diameter coffee table.
 In addition to that, Shabibi Sheep Workshop collaborated with different companies and restaurants and created trophies and decorations which suited their themes.

 And instead of holding workshops at their own studio, Shabibi Sheep Workshop were invited to hold workshops at other locations as company events and Shabibi Sheep Workshop once held a large scale workshop which had 60 participants.